AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47232-coupon-is-not-applied-when-same-as-billing-address-is-checked.md

 <u>Actual results</u>:

-You get error similar to: "The 123 coupon code isn't valid.
+You get error similar to the follwoing: "The 123 coupon code isn't valid.
 Verify the code and try again."

 ## Apply the patch